Nomads Of The North

 What to bring

 - A digital camera, preferably a DSLR camera with a full-frame sensor, since these cameras have better low-light capabilities.
-However, a crop-sensor DSLR will also completely suffice.
-A compact camera can be used, as long as you understand its limitations.
+However, a crop-sensor DSLR will also completely suffice;

 - A sturdy tripod for shooting in windy conditions.